harrysolovay/rescripts/README.md

 <hr />

-> Advance your [create-react-app](https://github.com/facebook/create-react-app) project configurations.
+> Take control of your [create-react-app](https://github.com/facebook/create-react-app) project configurations.
 No ejecting, no custom react-scripts fork, no more limitations.

 ## Highlights

-- 🎯 create the perfect configuration with minimal effort
+- 🎯 create the perfect config with minimal effort

 - 🎩 take advantage of cutting-edge software that hasn't made its way into CRA